Todofine0/storm_con_aider/frontend/demo_light/README.md

     ```bash
     pip install -r requirements.txt
     ```
 2. Make sure you set up the API keys following the instructions in the main README file.
-Create a copy of `secrets.toml` and place it under `.streamlit/`.
+Create a `secrets.toml` file in the root directory of the project.
 3. Run the following command to start the user interface:
     ```bash
     streamlit run storm.py